The Cardoon plant, scientific name Cyanara cardunculus, is a tender perennial plant that looks like a cross between celery and burdock.

 Cardoons are normally perennial in USDA zones 7b to 10, and are grown as an annual in climates above that.

-It is grown for its fresh leaf stalks; these are blanched and are then normally eaten like celery.
+The Cardoon vegetable is grown for its fresh leaf stalks; these are blanched and are then normally eaten like celery.
 The large celery looking stalks of cardoon can be served braised or steamed.
-The plant is a member of the artichoke family and its taste and texture mostly resembles artichokes.
+The plant is a member of the artichoke genus (Cynara), in the Aster family, and its taste and texture mostly resembles artichokes.

 The plant is usually available in the market during winter months only; in the United States, cardoons can be found in some specialist stores but are mostly found at farmer’s markets.